Tofiq Musayev: Bellator MMA

-Lightweight Grand Prix

 On January 11, 2023, Musayev was announced as one of the 8 participants in the $1 million Lightweight Grand Prix, with his quarterfinal bout against Alexandr Shabliy taking place on March 10, 2023, at Bellator 292.
 Musayev lost the bout in the third round, with a body kick rendering him unable to continue.

-Post Grand Prix

 Musayev returned to face Akira Okada at the co-promotion event Bellator MMA x Rizin 2 on July 30, 2023.
 He won the fight via knockout in the second round.

 Tofiq faced Koji Takeda on November 4, 2023 at Rizin Landmark 7.
 He won the bout via ground and pound knockout in the third round.

 Musayev was scheduled to face Alfie Davis on March 22, 2024 at Bellator Champions Series 1.
 On March 15, it was announced that Musayev had pulled out of the bout.

 Ultimate Fighting Championship

 Musayev made his debut with the Ultimate Fighting Championship against Myktybek Orolbai on June 21, 2025 at UFC on ABC 8.
 The bout proceeded as a 165-pound catchweight fight as both fighters exceeded the lightweight non-title fight limit during the weigh-ins, with Musayev weighing 163 pounds and Orolbai weighing 165 pounds.
 Musayev lost the fight via a kimura submission in the first round.

+Musayev was scheduled to face Samuel Sanches on April 4, 2026, at UFC Fight Night 272.
+However, Sanches withdrew for undisclosed reasons, so Musayev was booked to face Ignacio Bahamondes on March 28, 2026 at UFC Fight Night 271 instead.
+Musayev won the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award, but was considered controversial due to Musayev's illegal fence grabs and headbutts.

+Musayev faced Ľudovít Klein on August 1, 2026 at UFC Fight Night 283.
+He won the fight by technical knockout in the second round.